 The academic calendar is divided into the Fall and Spring semesters, with cumulative exams given in January and June.
-Progress is assessed and report cards are forwarded to parents at the end of each semester.
+Progress is assessed and report cards are sent to parents at the end of each semester.

 Parent/Teacher conferences allow parents to communicate with teachers and monitor their child's progress.
 We encourage parents to attend conferences, maintain contact with their son's teachers by email and phone, and continually monitor academic progress via Renweb and Google Classroom.
-Parents who wish to speak with a teacher by phone may leave a message with the school office.
+Parents who wish to speak with a teacher can always leave a message with the school office or email the teacher to coordinate.